 - Be whale wise and know the rules on both sides of the border.

-The Government of Canada’s “Overview of 2021 management measures to protect Southern Resident Killer Whales” can be download and includes a map of all the areas and interim sanctuary zones that are referred to on this page.
-Additional information, including maps of interim sanctuary zones, can be found on the Government of Canada website.
+The Government of Canada’s “Overview of 2022 management measures to protect Southern Resident Killer Whales” can be download and includes a map of all the areas and interim sanctuary zones that are referred to on this page.
+Additional information, including maps of interim sanctuary zones, seasonal slow down areas, area-based fishery closures, and more can be found on the Government of Canada website.

 Be Whale Wise